atxrenegade/milestone_blog_post/jsBlogPost.md

 ## JS Engine and the Runtime Environment

 There are two important components involved at runtime, the JavaScript engine, and the runtime environment that the engine operates within.
 Each browser uses it's own engine as they compete for speed and efficiency.
-You've probably heard of the popular ones, V8 for Google Chrome, Karma for Internet Explorer, Nitro for Safari and Firefox( Developer Edition - my personal preference) uses Spider Monkey.
+You've probably heard of the popular ones, V8 for Google Chrome, Karma for Internet Explorer, Nitro for Safari and FirefoxDeveloper Edition - my personal preference) uses Spider Monkey.
 While JS can still be executed with an interpreter, it is more commonly processes by these browsers and their fine tuned engines using complex processes for asynchronously compiling, optimizing and executing source code through multiple threads within the runtime environment.

 So what is the runtime environment?
 The runtime environment, is the environment that your code is executed in.
 It is generally the collection of libraries, tools, and support systems available within the runtime space.
 Some of these tools and services include the server environment, your desktop environment, the browser, the js engine, the core library, etc..
 This also where the event loop is implemented.

 ## Three Stage Compilation
 Now that we understand that JS uses a combination of both compilation and interpretation known as "just in time compiling", we are going to take a closer look at the compilation phase to better understand scope and variable behavior.
 Again, compilation is preprocessing of source code into machine code, it is during this phase that JS engine creates a map of scopes and identifiers that determine the availability of our functions and variables.
 In JavaScript the compilation of our code occurs literal nanoseconds before the engines executes the translated code, so in order to facilitate this process it is broken down into three stages:

   • Stage One: Tokenizing/Lexing
   • Stage Two: Parsing
   • Stage three: Code Generation

+ ### Tokenizing/Lexing - Compilation - Stage 1

 In the first stage of compilation, lexical analysis and tokenizing refers to the process in which the engine analyzes our syntax and breaks it down into 'tokens'.
-Tokens are just strings with assigned meanings we recognize them as identifiers, keywords, operators, literals, comments, etc.
+Tokens are just strings with assigned meanings that we recognize as identifiers, keywords, operators, literals, comments, etc.

+JS engines separate the registration of variables and functions to their scope, and the value assignment of those objects into two distinctly different operations.
+During the lexing phase when our JS engine reaches an identifier in our code it determines whether the variable identifier qualifies as a TARGET or a SOURCE.
+A TARGET points to, creates a reference to a variable value.
+A TARGET identifier is like the sign pointing to the container storing our value, while the SOURCE is the bucket holding the actual value.
+Another analogy for it is the left hand side vs right hand side of an equation.
+The right hand side of an expression would be the TARGET, and the left hand side would refer to the SOURCE.
+When the engine reaches a TARGET during the lexing phase it will register the identifier to its scope, but if the identifier is determined to be a SOURCE it will defer value assignment until the execution phase.
+While scope is mapped out during compilation, it is not CREATED until runtime when a new instance of our scope is called or invoked.

+Once a variable scope is set during compilation it cannot be altered at runtime.
+That being said in programming there seem to be corner cases for everything.
+Some exceptions here include cases that a scope may not be 'set' during compilation when the identifier references a JS object that is defined in an external file or module and not available for 'lookup' until after these files are loaded at runtime.
+Another deviation from convention is that scope MAY be altered at runtime through the use of the WITH keyword or the eval() in non-strict mode.
+These are both exceptions to the rules and the later is not good coding practice and should be avoided.

+### Parsing and Code Generation - Compilation - Stages 2 & 3
-Once the source code has been lexed/tokenized, the engine parses the code to create an abstract tree representation (AST).
-The AST is a data structure that tells our compiler
+Once the source code has been tokenized, the JS engine parses our token array to create an abstract syntax tree representation of our program(AST).
+The AST is data structure that is an intermediate representation of our program prior to code generation, it tells our compiler what the structural details of our program will be.
+The final stage of compilation is the code generation stage when the AST is converted into machine instructions to be executed by the JS engine at runtime.

-### Code Generation
-**** describe code generation phase turns AST into executable code - intermediate representation of the program

-What significance does this have to us as developers?
-Aside from a few corner cases scope is determined

-On to the Execution Phase
+## The Execution Phase and the Event Loop
 Once code has been compiled it is ready to be executed.
-JavaScript execution is described as asynchronous, single threaded and non-blocking.
+JavaScript is described as asynchronous, single threaded and non-blocking.
 So what does that mean exactly?

-While js engines and environments use multi-threaded processes, the actual execution of js is single threaded.
-This means that as the compiled code is executed, each process is carried out to completion before moving on to the next, only one thread is executed at a time.
+While JS engines and environments use multi-threaded processes, the actual execution of our program is single threaded.
+This means that as our compiled code is executed, each process is carried out to completion before moving on to the next line of code, so only one thread(process) is executed at a time.
 But isn't that blocking/synchronous in nature?
-While, technically yes.
-It does.
-JS in fact has one memory heap (just like it sounds a heap of memory), and a single call stack (think of call stack as a stack of tasks that have to be executed in the order of first in, last out).
+Yes, single threaded processes are blocking ARE synchronous and the JS language itself matches both of these characteristics.
+JavaScript has one memory heap (just as it sounds a heap of memory), and a single call stack (think of call stack as a stack of tasks that have to be executed in the order of first in, last out) and JS programs are executed in order line by line.
+The non blocking nature of our programs is a feature provided by the Runtime Environment.

-Event loop.

-Pizza Party Analysis

-Days of dial up are over, attention span of a goldfish, goldfish - 8 seconds, human 7 seconds

-So that was a lot of information.
-If you are following let's get back to why?
-WHy?
-WHy?
-Why do we care?
-Why does this matter to a developer working at a web application level?

-So why is this relevant?
- SO I can tell you that JS is an async single threaded non blocking language that It helps us understand hoisting, variable and function behavior, and ....... like asynchronous JS. scope is mapped out during compilation,  a new instance is created at runtime whenever called or invoked.
-scope is mostly determined during compilation (corner cases modules where the variable or function has been loaded yet), which mean they cannot be altered at runtime. more compiled than not,  important to understand

-Where do targets and source fit in?
+There is recent evidence to suggest the attention span of human beings has dropped to below that of a goldfish (so congrats if you've made it this far in this blog post).
+While goldfish have exhibited a measured attention span of 8 seconds, human being have been clocking in at only 7 seconds.
+Imagine how synchronous blocking tasks would affect our audience and their user experience if every time they loaded a webpage, or used a feature, that they had to wait for each task to fully execute before moving on.
+If you remember the days of dial-up this won't be a stretch for your imagination but in this day and age of user's expectations it is unlikely they will stick around for long lags in our program execution.

+I prefer to think of synchronous JS in terms of a Pizza Party.
+Imagine everyone was having a great time until it was time to order food.
+One friend is allocated the task of ordering and picking up the pizza for everyone at the local pizza joint.
+Designated friend decides they don't want to miss any of the fun, and insists that everybody and in the party stops what they are doing and waits exactly as they, are until the friend returns.
+Forty-five minutes later, friend returns with a stack of hot cheesy pizzas to an empty house, when the party goers tired of waiting left got tired of waiting they left.
+You'd likely have the same experience with your users without the event loop to manage blocking tasks in your code.

+The event loop is a model we use to describe how the environment manages events at runtime.
+When the JS engine is executing our code the environment event loop separates tasks into two categories, those to be immediately executed and callback events.
+As our program is executed line-by-line non blocking scripts are sent to the execution stack and executed immediately in consecutive order, and when the js engine reaches a line of code containing a callback event, this event is placed in a separate event handler queue in the order that they these events occur.
+Once the JS engine has executed everything in the execution stack, it will begin processing the tasks waiting in the event queue.
+This allows for asynchronous event handling in our programs by allowing non blocking scripts to be executed before processing callback events.
+Again this is high-level overview for a basic knowledge of these concepts and I recommend a deeper exploration into the javascript event loop for a better understanding.

+## Hoisting and the Dead Zone

+### What is hoisting?
+There seem to be a fair few concepts in JS that create confusion and uncertainty among programmers and hoisting is certainly one of them.
+The non programming definition of "hoisting" is simply the raising or elevating of one thing over another.
+In the JS context hoisting

+refers the to registration of a variable identifier at the top of the scope it is declared in.
+If we look back at how and when our js engines determine variable and function scope we will remember that the registration of variables occurs during compilation, and the value assignment occurs during the execution phase.
+So how does that reflect in our programs?
+Well, it depends on the variable type and this is where we will the behavioral differences between Var, Let and Const can be observed.

+To begin with, ALL variable declarators are hoisted to the top of their scope at runtime, despite what you may have heard.
+Variables declared with the keyword Var will be registered, and immediately initiatied with a default value of 'undefined' making them immediately available for use, albiet they will not reflect our intended value until the engine reaches the line of code with out variable value assignment.

+If the variable

+It means that during execution or identifiers and there scopes have already been determined but their values have not, and wont be accessible until the engine executes the line of code that

+FUNCTION TYPES

 ## Lexical Scope and Scope Chain